Zuehlke/machines-code-people/codify-your-developer-vms.md

 ## What is a "Developer VM"?

-A developer VM is a virtual machine image that contains the complete development toolchain that is needed to work on a specific project (including compiler toolchains, IDEs, sytem wide settings, etc...).
+A developer VM is a virtual machine image that contains the complete development toolchain that is needed to work on a specific project (including compiler toolchains, IDEs, system wide settings, etc...).
 The aim is to ensure a consistent environment not only between team members of that project (which may have completely different operating systems on their laptops) but also with the build agents in the CI environment.

 ## Why would I need a Developer VM anyway?